-For Int32, Int8Array, Int16Array, Int32Array, UInt32Digital, Float64, Float32Array, and Float64Array three interfaces are provided.
-In addition a default implementation and a synchronous inplementation are provided.
+For all of these interfaces a default implementation and a synchronous inplementation are provided.
 Lets use Int32 as an example.

 - asynInt32 An interface with methods: read, write, getBounds, registerInterruptUser, and cancelInterruptUser. - asynInt32Base An interface used by drivers that implement asynInt32.
 It also has an implementation that: - ♦ registers the asynInt32 interface - ♦ has default methods for read, write, and getBounds.
-A null method in the interface passed to initialize is replaced by a method implemented by asynInt32Base. - implements registerInterruptUser and cancelInterruptUser.
+A null method in the interface passed to initialize is replaced by a method implemented by asynInt32Base. - ♦ implements registerInterruptUser and cancelInterruptUser.
 The caller should leave these methods null because asynInt32Base always replaces them by it's implementation.